 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Cambodia, Cape Verde, Georgia, India, Iran, Iraq, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Philippines, Singapore, South Korea, State of Palestine, Sudan, Syria, Thailand, Turkmenistan, Ukraine, Uzbekistan, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Cambodia, Cape Verde, Georgia, India, Iran, Iraq, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Panama, Philippines, Singapore, South Korea, State of Palestine, Sudan, Syria, Thailand, Turkey, Turkmenistan, Ukraine, Uzbekistan, Yemen.

 Description of the course / programme